Kahlil Carter: College football

 In 2010, Carter took his first collegiate coaching position as a volunteer assistant and Secondary and coach at Graceland University for the Graceland Yellowjackets of the Heart of America Athletic Conference.

 In July 2012, Carter was named the cornerbacks coach for the NCAA Division I Drake Bulldogs football team.
 In his first season on the staff, he helped coach a pass defense that ranked second in the Pioneer Football League by allowing just 185 passing yards per game.
 That year Drake won a share of the Pioneer Football League Conference Championship.

 In 2013, Carter helped coach Drake to the #1 ranked defense in the Pioneer Football League, producing a 2nd team All Conference Corner in Brad Duwe under his tutelage.

+In 2025, Carter returned to college coaching serving as the Special Teams Coordinator for Texas College.
+The team struggled with poor funding and lesdership.
+Carter resigned at the end of the season.

 Canadian football

 In 2014, Carter served as a guest coach for the Grey Cup champion, Saskatchewan Roughriders.

 From 2015 to 2017, Carter was named as the defensive backs coach for the Calgary Stampeders of the Canadian Football League.
-Calgary finished with the #1 s doing défense and pass defense all 3 seasons reaching back to back Grey Cups in 2016 and 2017.
+Calgary finished with the #1 scoring défense and pass defense all 3 seasons reaching back to back Grey Cups in 2016 and 2017.

 On January 3, 2018, Carter was named the defensive coordinator for the Montreal Alouettes of the Canadian Football League, but on May 18, 2018, Carter resigned from the position for personal reasons, and was reassigned as a team scout.